jhuscott/taskcheck/README.md

 sunday = [[9, 12.30], ]

 [scheduler]
-algorithm = "parallel" # or "sequential", see above days_ahead = 1000 # how far go with the schedule (lower values make the computation faster)
+days_ahead = 1000 # how far go with the schedule (lower values make the computation faster)

 [calendars]